© Kowniewping | Dreamstime

-- Cancer: Because the bacterial source inside of root canals cannot be reached by the immune system, the body enters an endless struggle to control the gum inflammation that results.
+Because the bacterial source inside of root canals cannot be reached by the immune system, the body enters an endless struggle to control the gum inflammation that results.
 This causes a chronic release of dead bacteria and immune cells, toxins, and hormones into the bloodstream beneath the tooth.
 Over time, these substances are known to cause tumor growth in organs along their traveled meridian.[10,11]

-- Hepatitis: About 26% of people with tooth infections have hepatitis.
+About 26% of people with tooth infections have hepatitis.
 Although typically caused by a virus, chronic hepatitis and liver cancer can also result from bacterial infection.
 Studies indicate that hepatitis is more common in people with tooth infections and halitosis.[3,14]

-- Heart disease: Studies indicate that the risk of cardiovascular disease increases with tooth loss.
+Studies indicate that the risk of cardiovascular disease increases with tooth loss.
 People with fewer than 10 teeth are about 78% more likely to develop the disease than people with more than 25 teeth.
 Furthermore, older adults with high levels of periodontal-disease-causing bacteria in their mouths tend to have thicker carotid arteries, a strong predictor of stroke and heart attack.

-How to Prevent and Eliminate the Dangers of Tooth Infection
+How to Prevent Tooth Infection

-- Oil pulling.
 In India, this technique is claimed to help over 30 systemic diseases including headaches, diabetes, and asthma.
 It is done by holding a tablespoon of sesame, sunflower, olive, or coconut oil inside the mouth for a period of 20 to 30 minutes.
 The oil extracts toxins and microbes that exist beneath the gums.

-- Flossing.
 Brushing does not access the areas in between teeth where most microbes live and multiply.
 Flossing can reduce and prevent gum inflammation and inhibit bacterial growth by removing their food supply.
 Thread should be pressed down against the sides of teeth in order to reach their roots below the gum line.